LITUATUI/M3UPT/README.md

 ### 🏆 OTT TV or OTT Navigator IPTV (clones)

-Currently, this IPTV player opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.
+Currently, this is the most complete IPTV player and opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.

 ![OTT Navigator IPTV screenshot](/images/OTT-Navigator-IPTV-M3UPT-playlist.avif "OTT Navigator IPTV screenshot")